gguuss/DietyOS/README.md

   * Imagine an embarassing moment in your mind and replace the embarassing thing happening with you as Bart Simpson

 # Reading resources for understanding attraction, social dynamics, and dominance:
+* Aging Well
+* Don’t text your ex happy birthday
+* How to win friends and influence people
 * Fascinate
+* Games people play / other social dynamics books
+* Non-violent communication
 * Robert Green
   * The 48 laws of power – aka the 48 laws of being an asshole
   * The art of seduction
   * The 33 strategies of war
   * Mastery
-* How to win friends and influence people
-* Don’t text your ex happy birthday
-* Non-violent communication
-* Games people play / other social dynamics books
-* The subtle art of not giving a fuck
 * Shakesphere
 * The Highly Sensitive Person
-* Aging Well
+* The subtle art of not giving a fuck

 # Fantasy books for understanding justice and power
+* Game of Thrones
+* His Dark Materials
 * The Lion the Witch and the Wardrobe
-* His Dark Materials
 * The Wheel of Time
-* Game of Thrones

 # Comics and things we like
+* Calvin and Hobbes
 * The Far Side
-* Calvin and Hobbes
+* The Watchmen

 # Reading resources for understanding interesting / paranormal phenomna
 * Many lives many masters